-A rubber mallet may be useful to tap the wheel axle out.
+- A rubber mallet may be useful to tap the wheel axle out. - The drive chain pullers may fall out when removing the wheel axle. - 7.
 Remove the wheel.
 NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
-[ECA11073]
+[ECALID73]